 - Garnish: apple cubes

-Strain into a rocks glass filled with fresh ice.
+Double-strain into a rocks glass filled with fresh ice.

-Top with the Champagne.
+Top with the champagne.

 Garnish with diced apple cubes.